Annie Schultz

 Recent Conference Presentations

-2023 “Picture Earth: Egoism and Aesthetics of Nature,” presented at the Ohio Valley Philosophy of Education Society annual meeting, September.
-Nashville, IN.
+2023 “Picture Earth: Egoism and Aesthetics of Nature,” presented at the Ohio Valley Philosophy of Education Society annual meeting, September, Nashville, Ind.

-2023 “Publics of Animacy: Ecologizing Democratic Education,” distinguished as general session at the Philosophy of Education Society annual meeting, March, Chicago, IL.
+2023 “Publics of Animacy: Ecologizing Democratic Education,” distinguished at the general session of the Philosophy of Education Society annual meeting, March, Chicago.

-2022 “Art Education as Environmental Education,” presented at the American Educational Studies Association annual meeting, November, Pittsburgh, PA.
+2022 “Art Education as Environmental Education,” presented at the American Educational Studies Association annual meeting, November, Pittsburgh.

-2022 “The Moral Power of Appreciation: Aesthetics of Environment in Education,” presented at the Journal of Curriculum Theory’s Conference on Curriculum Theory and Classroom Practice, October, Dayton, OH.
+2022 “The Moral Power of Appreciation: Aesthetics of Environment in Education,” presented at the Journal of Curriculum Theory’s Conference on Curriculum Theory and Classroom Practice, October, Dayton, Ohio.

 More Information